 The trailblazing entrepreneurs, trendsetting business owners, and inspiring leaders have learned and understand the value of ambition.
 Although many others often view ambition in a bad light it does not constitute a character flaw.
 It’s a trait with positive, long-term implications for both individuals and organizations.

-- Envision Victory- Thoughts are things.
-The mind is arguably the greatest strategic tool we have.
+More and more science is proving the mind is arguably the greatest strategic tool we have.
 Use it to bring to life what you imagine to be possible.
 Craft a sustainable strategy with a success mindset.
-Pull together your aspirations, capabilities and strengths to produce your distinct competitive advantage.
+Pull together your aspirations, capabilities, and strengths to forge a more fulfilling future.
 Train your brain to recognize risks, see opportunities (this doesn’t mean be stupid) instead and execute.
 Go for it.
 Play to win.

-- Grow Resilient- You, like a muscle under tension, can grow from stress.
+You, like a muscle under tension, can grow from stress.
 Recognizing your stress threshold is a make or break point.
-Be mindful of your edge, walk the line and tests your limits.
+Be mindful of your edge, walk the line and test your limits.
 Train yourself to work well under pressure without overwhelming yourself.
-Create environments (your internal environment too) that boost resilience, decrease stress and improve performance.
-Set milestones that scare you a little bit, and lean into your fear.

-- Believe in 10x- Humans, in general, think much too small.
+Humans, in general, think much too small.
 It’s not your fault, it’s an instinctive mechanism in our brain to keep us feeling safe.
-Most will conform to this and cultural norms.
+Most will conform to this along with cultural norms.
 Despite the difficulty to define what it means to be a high performance company, I challenge you to think limitless, believe in possibilities and realize your potential.
 Think in the top 3% and above (whatever that is for you).
 Ask yourself what can be done?
 What hasn’t been done yet?
 And what can I do to bring this to life?

 Ambition is often viewed as selfish, greedy or excessive.
 Ambition, however, is more far-reaching and flexible.
 It doesn’t reduce us to selfish, materialistic desires; it bends us and expands us for the greater good.
 Ambition is rarely just about oneself.
 It is an integration of unselfish contribution and personal growth; created not without courage, sacrifice, and failure.

 Explore your ambitions, shape them and be grateful despite struggles.
 Free the desire to succeed and the willingness to strive for each achievement with an unbridled spirit.
-Feast on the fruits of virtue, wisdom and serenity.
+Feast on the fruits of virtue, wisdom, and serenity.
 Find the insight and strength to control its blind forces.
-And you’ll have not only a great year, but both a life of true distinction and a lasting legacy.
+And you’ll not only have great success but both a life of true distinction and a lasting legacy.